mantidproject/documents/Design/ThirdpartyDependencies.md

 The ESS will be using features from HDF5 such as variable-length strings, [single writer multiple reader](https://support.hdfgroup.org/HDF5/docNewFeatures/NewFeaturesSwmrDocs.html) that are not yet available on some of our platforms.
 These features are available in HDF5 1.10 but RHEL 7 (and variants) and Ubuntu 16.04 ony have HDF5 1.8 available.

 Upgrading a library such as HDF5 that is used by many other system packages is not a good idea as it could lead to a mess of package conflicts.
 Furthermore, while this is an issue with a single package it points to a more systemic issue with how we handle our dependencies across the project.
+Other examples of issues on Linux are on RHEL 7 where we have rebuilt a newer version of the ``sip`` package that conflicts with other packages such as Octave and causes users troubles when installing these packages.

 ## Current Situation